Intika-Linux-Apps/BDSync-Manager/website/content/pages/02-installation.md

 ## Installation ##

+### Release archive ###

+1. Download and install the requirements (see above)
+2. Download and extract the latest release: http://download.savannah.gnu.org/releases/bdsync-manager/
+3. Run *./bdsync-manager* from within this directory or specify the full path when calling the program

+### From git-checkout ###

-1. download and install the requirements (see above)
+1. Download and install the requirements (see above)
-2. clone the *bdsync-manager* repository or download and extract a release archive
+2. Clone the *bdsync-manager* repository or download and extract a release archive
-3. (optional) symlink or copy *bdsync-manager* to a path used for executables (e.g. */usr/local/bin/bdsync-manager*)
-4. create a configuration file (see below)
+3. Run *./bdsync-manager* from within this directory or specify the full path when calling the program

+### pip - Python package manager ###

+1. *pip install bdsync*
+2. Run *bdsync-manager*